ahmedelgabri/dotfiles/README.md

 For sending mail:

 - An item with (for Gmail):
-  - "Keychain Item Name": smtp.gmail.com (corresponds to the "host" field in ~/.config/msmtp/config).
+  - "Keychain Item Name": gmail.com
-  - "Account Name": username+mutt@example.com (corresponds to the "user" field in ~/.config/msmtp/config).
-- An item with (for Gmail):
+  - "Account Name": username+mutt@gmail.com - An item with (for Gmail)
-  - "Keychain Item Name": imap.gmail.com (corresponds to the "Host" field in ~/.config/msmtp/config).
-  - "Account Name": username+mutt@example.com (corresponds to the "PassCmd" field in ~/.config/msmtp/config).

 **Repeat this for each account you want to add.**

 ## Synchronizing periodically

-Emails are sent by the `msmtp` program when they're sent in NeoMutt.
 Incoming messages are fetched from the remote server when `mbsync` runs (the executable name for isync).

 To run `mbsync` periodically, load the [`launchctl`][launchctl] job with: